COMP4350-Landstreicher/PlatePlanner/docs/testing-plan.md

 	1. As a new user, I want to be able to create an account with a username and a password so that the system can recognize me and store my information.
 		1. Navigate to the home page
 		2. Click "Create new account"
-		3. Enter a valid email, username, first name, last name, and password (twice) and hit "create account"
+		3. Enter a valid email "abc@gmail.com"
+		4. Enter "abc" for username, first name, last name "abc"
+		5. Enter password (twice) "1234567"
+		6. Hit "create account"
+		7. Should have "Successful Signup" and the popup should be closed after 3 seconds

     2. As a registered user, I want to be able to log in to my account using my registered credentials so that I can access my information on the web app.
 		1. Sign up as in the first acceptance test
-		2. Log in with email and invalid password, it should not work
+		2. Log in with email "abc@gmail.com" and invalid password "123456"
+		3. Should have "Login failed!"
-		3. Log in with email and valid password, it should work
+		4. Log in with email "abc@gmail.com" and valid password "1234567"
+		5. Should navigate to homepage

     3. As a logged-in user, I want to be able to log out of the web app so that only those with my credentials can access my account.
 		1. Log in as in the second acceptance test
 		2. Press the log out button
+		3. Should navigate to the login screen
+		4. Change the URL to /recipes instead of /login
-		3. Verify that user is no longer logged in by trying to navigate to /recipes and be redirected back to the login
+		5. Should be redirected back to login screen

 2. Viewing and Retrieving Recipes